21ideas-org/21ideas.org/content.en/docs/Theory/privacy/bip47-the-ugly-duckling.md

 ## Tutorials: Using PayNym

 Now that we have seen the theory, let's study the practice together.
-The idea of the tutorials below is to link my PayNym on my Sparrow wallet with my PayNym on my Samurai wallet.
-The first tutorial shows you how to make a transaction using the reusable payment code from Samurai to Sparrow, and the second tutorial describes the same mechanism from Sparrow to Samurai.
+The idea of the tutorials below is to link my PayNym on my Sparrow wallet with my PayNym on my Samourai wallet.
+The first tutorial shows you how to make a transaction using the reusable payment code from Samourai to Sparrow, and the second tutorial describes the same mechanism from Sparrow to Samourai.

 I did these tutorials on the Testnet.
 These are not real bitcoins.

 ### Build a BIP47 transaction with Samourai Wallet.

-For starters, you're obviously going to need the Samurai Wallet app.
+For starters, you're obviously going to need the Samourai Wallet app.
 You can download it directly from the Google Play Store, or with the [APK file](https://web.archive.org/web/20230331145759/https://samouraiwallet.com/download) available on the [official website](https://web.archive.org/web/20230331145759/https://samouraiwallet.com/) of Samourai.

 Once the wallet is initialized, if you have not already done so, request your PayNym by clicking on the plus (+) at the bottom right, then on "PayNym".